aragon/hack/docs/getting-started.md

 It’s running on your local network and as soon as it's ready it will open in your browser at [localhost:3000](http://localhost:3000)!

 ### Interacting with your first DAO
 If it's not already open, open your browser at the localhost address shown in your terminal.
+It should look something like this

 [getting-started-dao-0.png]

-You should see the following screen:
+Once your browser is pointed to the right address, you should see a screen that looks like the one below

 [getting-started-dao-1.png]

-You should see that this DAO is made up of two Aragon apps -- Home and Counter.
-Don't worry about the system settings yet.
+As you can see on the left, this DAO is made up of two Aragon apps -- Home and Counter.
+Right now, you're in the Home app.
+It's just a default welcome page with no possible user interactions, so it's quite boring.
+Click on Counter to open up the (slightly) more interesting Counter app...

-Right now you're in the Home app.
-Click on Counter to open up the Counter app.
+[reread and rework this section + add images]

 #### Signing your first transaction with Metamask